invariant-labs/protocol/docs/docs/aleph_zero/get_started.md

 - Your claimed fees will be added to your wallet balance.

 ### Close position

+If you want to [close your position](/docs/aleph_zero/user_guide/how_to_remove_liquidity) and remove liquidity, you can do this even if your fees are unclaimed.
+The fees after closing the position will be sent to your wallet along with the liquidity.

 - Navigate to the **"Liquidity"** section and open the position which you want to close.